SI3 Houxi

 Reviewed by · Licensed Acupuncturist & TCM Physician · Last reviewed June 2026

-SI3 (Houxi, “Back Stream”) is the Shu-Stream point of the Small Intestine Channel Meridian.
-It is located on the ulnar side of the hand, proximal to the metacarpophalangeal joint of the little finger, at the end of the transverse palmar crease when the fist is clenched.
-It activates the meridian, alleviates pain, and benefits the neck and back.
+SI3 (Houxi, “Houxi”) is the Shu-Stream point point of the Small Intestine Channel Meridian.
+It is located on the ulnar side of the hand, in the depression just proximal to the head of the fifth metacarpal bone.
+This point is found at the apex of the skin crease when a loose fist is made.
+It clears heat, calms the spirit, relaxes the sinews, opens the orifices, benefits the eyes, ears, and throat, and activates the channel to alleviate pain.

 Location

-On the ulnar side of the hand, proximal to the metacarpophalangeal joint of the little finger, at the end of the transverse palmar crease when the fist is clenched.
+On the ulnar side of the hand, in the depression just proximal to the head of the fifth metacarpal bone.
+This point is found at the apex of the skin crease when a loose fist is made.

 Needling